How we are run

 PCS standards of behaviour

 PCS believes that everyone has the right to be treated with dignity and respect and that any kinds of behaviours that undermine these basic rights will not be tolerated.
-The standards expected are set out in our PCS Harassment Protocol
+The standards expected are set out in our PCS Harassment Protocol.

 The most serious complaints, involving allegations which are considered by the National Executive Committee (NEC) to have potentially ‘seriously prejudiced’ the interests of the union, are dealt with under the Rule 10 process.